 In other words, any message being transmitted would stop right there at the “lifeless” nerve cell and go no further.
 And so it is that hypnotic anesthesia can stop a message, including pain or feeling of any kind, from one part of the body to its usual reporting place, the brain.
 (And all this by directed thought or suggestive image.)
 The brain then becomes insensible (not knowing) of any pain or even the possibility of pain, though a painful act may either be planned or in actual operation.

 One method of hypnotic anesthesia is as follows:

 First, deeply relax, of course, and imagine yourself wading into a lake in the winter.
-Cakes of ice are floating on the top, snow crests the mountains in the background.
+Cakes of ice are floating on the top, and snow crests the mountains in the background.
 Your feet immediately become numb.

-Then dip one hand into the water – knowing, feeling and experiencing the hand also becoming numb.
+Then dip one hand into the water – knowing, feeling, and experiencing the hand also becoming numb.
 Your other hand is out in the sunshine and you can feel the sun’s warmth.

 The hand-dipped into the icy water has come out completely numbed, with no feeling whatever.
 You place the frozen hand on the part of your body that you wish to anesthetize – knowing, feeling, and experiencing that section become numb and without a feeling of any kind.

 If it is your left hand, then return it to the ice water if necessary, and retouch the place you wish to anesthetize.
 All the while your right hand is out in the sunshine, warm, and you can actually feel a tremendous difference.
 You can stay in the water or come out of it, as you see fit.